 Currently, most of our shareholders have completed Circular 37 Registration and are in compliance.
 Some of our beneficial owners, who are PRC residents, have not completed the Circular 37 Registration.
 All our significant shareholders, directors and officers have completed Circular 37 Registration.
 We have asked our shareholders who are Chinese residents to make the necessary applications and filings as required by Circular 37.
 We attempt to comply and attempt to ensure that our shareholders who are subject to these rules comply, with the relevant requirements.
 We cannot, however, provide any assurances that all of our and future shareholders who are Chinese residents will comply with our request to make or obtain any applicable registration or comply with other requirements required by Circular 37 or other related rules.
 The Chinese resident shareholders' failure to comply with Circular 37 registration may result in restrictions being imposed on part of foreign exchange activities of the offshore special purpose vehicles, including restrictions on its ability to receive registered capital as well as additional capital from Chinese resident shareholders who fail to complete Circular 37 registration; and repatriation of profits and dividends derived from special purpose vehicles to China, by the Chinese resident shareholders who fail to complete Circular 37 registration, are also illegal.
 In addition, the failure of the Chinese resident shareholders to complete Circular 37 registration may subject each of the shareholders to fines less than RMB50,000.
 We cannot assure you that each of our Chinese resident shareholders will in the future complete the registration process as required by Circular 37.
 In addition, seven of our shareholders did not register according to the registration procedures stipulated in Circular 37 Registration of the SAFE when they conducted their other external investment activities unrelated to us.
-As a result, WFOE is unable to open a new capital account with banks within China, and may be restricted from remitting funds or handling other foreign exchange businesses within China.
-Currently, we are unable to use most of the IPO proceeds (for product development and company operations because we are unable to transfer the funds from Xiao-I Corporation to WFOE and then to the VIE due to WFOE's inability to open a new capital account as discussed above.
-We are trying to assist these shareholders with remedying their noncompliance with Circular 37, but we are not sure when we will be able to accomplish it.
+As a result, these shareholders may be subject to penalties themselves, and WFOE may be unable to open a new capital account with relevant banks within China according to their internal control policies and may be restricted from remitting funds or handling other foreign exchange businesses within China unless and until we remediate the non-compliance.
+However, WFOE has successfully opened a new capital account with Bank of Ningbo recently.
+Apart from a small amount of the IPO proceeds reserved for overseas use, we were able to transfer the rest of the IPO proceeds from overseas to WFOE for VIE's product development and operations through both WFOE's new capital account with Bank of Ningbo and WFOE's pre-existing capital account with Agricultural Bank of China where WFOE has reserved foreign exchange quota.
+So long as there are no changes to PRC laws and regulations, or internal control policies of Bank of Ningbo, we are not aware of any substantial obstacles for WFOE to receive fund transfers from overseas in the near future.
+However, should there be any changes to PRC laws and regulations or internal control policies of Bank of Ningbo in the future, WFOE then may be restricted from transferring funds from overseas to its capital account with Bank of Ningbo as a result.